 Champions Wall - FA Cup Mural

 Street art is frequently present on the streets of Leicester and local football pride is of course a rewarding subject.
-On Kate Street you will find a meter-long mural of the champions of 2016, with the main players and the manager in the centre of the artwork.
+On Kate Street, you will find a meter-long mural of the champions of 2016, with the main players and the manager in the centre of the artwork.

-Although Leicester City has been around since 1884, it had never won the prestigious FA Cup - until 2021.
+Although Leicester City has been around since 1884, it never won the prestigious FA Cup - until 2021.
 It delivered a thunderous upset by beating the great Chelsea at Wembley and taking the cup back to the Midlands.
 On Walnut Street, you'll find a large mural of some foxes (the club's symbol) curiously sniffing an FA Cup.

 The Local Hero